muratk5n/thirdwave/en/2016/11/bitcoin.md

 Deflation

-Sadly all limited supply fiat currencies run the rish of being deflationary (eg gold).
+Sadly all limited supply fiat currencies run the risk of being deflationary (eg gold).
 That cld look fine to some, bcz deflation is "prices going down", but that is not necessarily a good thing.
 Let me share this tidbit from Prof. Werner,